enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 WHat's a block design #unclear
 	Stimuli are rpesnetend after each other ex: 20 times at a particular condition (A) #unnecessary

-Why is there (mathematically) a large dependency between regressors?
+Why is there (mathematically) a large dependency between regressors? #unclear
 	If we change the x2 values, we will change the B2 value (so that the x2 and x1 are uncorrelated aka 90deg), but to predict the y vector we'll have to change the x1 as well.
 	![[Pasted image 20220701110708.png]]
 questions: Why do we use Identity matrix for the e whats kind of values are in the design matrix?
 For example?
-Why is correlated regressors a problem?
+Why is correlated regressors a problem? #reformulate
 	Because by avoiding large correlation in our design matrix we can avoid having to change all of the Xs and Betas?
 	2. Ancova
-What does covariance means?
+What does covariance means? #unclear

  Why do we have to do Convolution with  HRF?
-	 Because even when we apply a short signal, we always get a long response 4-6 s and we have to model every signal as such Why is autocorrelation a problem to model our datas?
+	 Because even when we apply a short signal, we always get a long response 4-6 s and we have to model every signal as such

-How is correlated regressor a problem?
+How is correlated regressor a problem? #reformulate
 	Because by applying a HRF conv.
 We created a correlation between the different regressors.
 	This create **multicolinearity**
-But why do ANCOVA, and modeling datas helps getting read of **correlated regressor**?

 Why is there noise in the low frequency range of our measured signal? #unclear
 	Because the sampling rate is so low we cant detect high frequencyies.
 This creates a low frequency.
 Basically its due to: Aliasing and/or the way we sample data
 How do we get rid of low frequency?
 	By applying a high pass filter.
-How do we make sure we don't filter our inteersting frequencies (design matrix) because of the high pass filter
+How do we make sure we don't filter our intersting frequencies (design matrix) because of the high pass filter
+	By choosing the frequency of repeting our signal (like Light ON) frequently enough not to fall in the noise frequencies.
+This is I think> 72 seconds

 How can we confirm our hypothesis that: Are there differences in neural activity between conditions
 	Find if the BETA1 is larger than the BETA 2 (substract)
-		NB: you need to use linear contrasts: ![[Pasted image 20220701121034.png]] Are there signiticant differentce between the 2 conditions?
+		NB: you need to use linear contrasts: ![[Pasted image 20220701121034.png]] #reformulate
-	Use a t-test

-Brain activation during LON is largent than during LOFF
-	You have to see all of the regressors in a design matrix: x1 = 1 (ligth on) x2= -1 x3 = 1 (tone off) x4 = -1
-	then you just add all of them
 Here's the Aufgabe
 	![[Pasted image 20220701122749.png]]
 	For the b, the contrast vector would be c = [ 1 1 -1 -1]